WATechnology STOP Wasting Shielding Gas

 It can be used as:

-1. Normalized (as is the case most frequently) where is heated processed above 1600 degs F and cooled slowly achieving a tough structure with a tensile strength about 95,000 psi
+1. Normalized (as is the case most frequently) where the tubing is heated above 1600 degs F and cooled relatively slowly achieving a tough structure with a tensile strength about 95,000 psi

-3. Quenched and subsequently tempered most commonly for structural tubing to around 1050 degs F leaving a moderately tough material with a tensile strength of 140,000 to 150,000 psi
+3. Quenched and subsequently tempered (for structural tubing often reheated to around 1050 degs F) and allowed to cool slowly producing a moderately tough material with a tensile strength of 140,000 to 150,000 psi

 Local Buckling: